Human Fertilisation and Embryology (Welfare of Women) Bill

 The bill makes several key changes:

-- Duty of Care: It adds a duty to the Human Fertilisation and Embryology Authority (HFEA) to consider the welfare of women undergoing fertility treatment, specifically addressing marketing, emotional impact, costs, and support services availability.
+- Duty of Care: It adds a duty to the HFEA to consider the welfare of women undergoing fertility treatment, specifically addressing the marketing, emotional effects, cost, and availability of support services.

-- Data Collection and Analysis: It requires the HFEA to collect and publish anonymized data on live birth rates per embryo, drugs administered, dosages, number of eggs harvested, and adverse health outcomes for women and children.
-This aims to improve understanding of treatment effects.
+- Data Collection and Analysis: It requires the HFEA to promote analysis and understanding of the effects of fertility treatment on women's welfare and to annually publish anonymized data on live birth rates, drugs administered, dosages, number of eggs harvested, and adverse health outcomes.

-- Assessment of Disclosure Provisions: The Secretary of State must assess the efficacy of current data disclosure provisions for research into women's welfare during fertility treatment, consulting with relevant parties and publishing a report with recommendations.
+- Assessment of Data Disclosure: The Secretary of State must assess the effectiveness of current data disclosure provisions for research into women's welfare during fertility treatment.
+This assessment will include consultation with various stakeholders and a published report to Parliament.

-- Licence Conditions: It amends licensing conditions to explicitly include consideration of the woman's welfare.
+- Licensing Conditions: It amends licensing conditions to explicitly include the welfare of the woman undergoing treatment.

 Government Spending